praekeltfoundation/vumi-jssandbox-toolkit/docs/states/index.rst

 :class:`InteractionMachine` which manages states and links an application to the low-level sandbox API.

-An :class:`InteractionMachine` received messages from people (via the sandbox API) and directs those messages to the current state.
+An :class:`InteractionMachine` receives messages from people (via the sandbox API) and directs those messages to the current state.
 It also tracks what state a person is interacting with and manages transitions to new states.